 \subsection{Literal Threshold}

-To find a literal threshold, we conducted two grid searches on images that passed the OCR filters and had a "phrase-image" score higher than the "search-query" score.
+We conducted two grid searches on images that passed the OCR filters and had a "phrase-image" score higher than the "search-query" score to find a literal threshold.
 We sampled $20$ images from each point in the distribution of $-10,-8,-6,-4,-2,0,2,4,6,8,10$, and annotated them as "literal" or "non-literal".
 This distribution aligns with the normal distribution of the images that stand the two criteria mentioned above (Figure~\ref{fig:idiom_phrase_image_distribution}).
-We found the range of $(-2, 2)$ to result in the best thresholds, and so we conducted a more dense grid search in this range.
+We found the $(-2, 2)$ range to result in the best thresholds, so we conducted a more dense grid search in this range.
 We sampled $30$ images from each point in the distribution of $-5,-4,-2,-1,0,1,2,4,5$, and annotated them as "literal" or "non-literal".
-We chose the threshold of $1.150353$ with a TPR of $86\%$ and FPR of $18\%$. \\\\
+We chose the threshold of $1.150353$ with a TPR of $86\%$ and FPR of $18\%$.\\

 We observed that when the "phrase-image" score is high, we can say that the image is literal with a high probability.
 However, the reverse is not true, there can be multiple “literal” images with a very low literal score (Figure~\ref{fig:literal_idiom_images}).